The WEL history project team in 2003. L to R: Sarah

 Rocks the Ballot Box)

 The WEL history project has collected photographs from WEL groups, newspapers, libraries and private collections to provide a photographic record of WEL members, their campaigns and other activities, and their memorabilia.
-Selected items from the WEL history project's collection can be accessed through the links to photo galleries below:
+Selected items from the WEL history project's collection are displayed in five Photo galleries on this website.

 WEL history survey